Forms Rendering

 {/embed}

-You only need to import the block in one place, at the beginning of the layout template:
+The block only needs to be imported in one place, at the beginning of the layout template:

 {import basic-form.latte}